nautobot/go-nautobot/docs/TenantGroup.md

 ### NewTenantGroup

-`func NewTenantGroup(id string, objectType string, display string, url string, naturalSlug string, treeDepth NullableInt32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *TenantGroup`
+`func NewTenantGroup(objectType string, display string, url string, naturalSlug string, treeDepth NullableInt32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *TenantGroup`

 NewTenantGroup instantiates a new TenantGroup object This constructor will assign default values to properties that have it defined,